-	TIP: Paint your coats a little thinner than you normally would, so that when you rub the flakies on, it won't smudge the polish undreneath.
+TIP: Paint your coats a little thinner than you normally would, so that when you rub the flakies on, it won't smudge the polish underneath.

 Now for the magic.
 The nail flakies come in several colours.
 Pictured above is the yellow/purple and the purple/blue combinations.
 For this tutorial, I will be using the purple/blue flakies.
-Click here to check out all the colours.
 You will need an eye shadow applicator to transfer the flakies onto the nails.

-I have seen a few people online suggesting to use a non-wipe gel top coat to adhere the flakies, but I've found that step is not necessary as the flakies will stick right to the sticky layer of the gel polish.
+I have seen a few people online suggesting to use a non-wipe gel top coat to adhere the flakies, but I've found that step is not necessary as the flakies will stick to the tacky layer of the gel polish.